dennisrcao/DragDropAutomation-AudioStems/README.md

 ## Overview
 ![alt text](image.png)
-This script is meant to run on a PC (Windows) running a virtual machine such Oracle VirtualBox.
-It automates the processing of audio files by detecting their key and tempo, renaming them accordingly, and running an AutoHotkey script to process the files with RipX DAW.
+<br>This script is meant to run on a PC (Windows) running a virtual machine such Oracle VirtualBox.
+It automates the processing of audio files by detecting their key and tempo, renaming them accordingly, and running an AutoHotkey script to process the files with RipX DAW.<br>
 [Detailed on my website](https://www.denniscao.net/projects/drag-drop-stems?pageId=606c3433316d3167376c3166616633663431676d62373766346263656464346d)